lachlan-waugh/6447/slides/content/week08.md

 ### Exploiting this?

-if we modified the metadata (e.g. the next chunk ptr), then malloc(...) would return memory we decide.
+if we modified the metadata (e.g. the next chunk ptr), then malloc(...) would return memory we tell it to.

 ```PHP
 free(chunk)     // bin: chunk -> NULL